-This Study, which is an update to the 2010 Intensification Opportunities Study, aims to develop and update policies and guidelines for intensification in the Built-up Areas of Georgetown and Acton to the end of the 2041 planning horizon.
-The Study allows the Town to be better positioned to manage expected residential growth within the urban Built-up Area and to provide input into the Regional Official Plan Review, which is currently underway.
+This Study, which is an update to the 2010 Intensification Opportunities Study, aims to develop and update policies and guidelines for intensification in the Built-up Areas of Georgetown and Actor to the end of the 2041 planning horizon.
+The Study allows the

+Town to be better positioned to manage expected residential growth within the urban Built-up Area and to provide input into the Regional Official Plan Review, which is currently underway.

 As the Region undertakes the Municipal Comprehensive Review (MCR) program to bring the Regional Plan into conformity with provincial legislation, the Town's intensification potential will be a key factor to consider as part of the Regional Integrated Growth Management Strategy (IGMS).
-The different growth allocation scenarios presented by the Region to date, distribute growth in the form of employment lands and residential units either through greenfield and/or intensification development.
-The Town's three pronged growth strategy also emphasizes balancing growth through intensification, moderate greenfield growth and employment growth.
+The four growth allocation scenarios that are being carried forward by the Region for further analysis, distribute post-2031 residential and employment growth through variable combinations of intensification and greenfield development.
+The Town's current three pronged growth strategy also emphasizes balancing growth through intensification, moderate greenfield growth and employment growth.
 The Intensification Opportunities Study Update is an important component of the Town's growth management strategy and provides the basis for the development of Official Plan policies to implement the Town's intensification objectives to the year 2041.
 The Town's anticipated intensification potential as identified in this Study will be provided to the Region as local input into the MCR process.
 The timing for the final adoption and approval of an OPA will be very much a function of the ongoing Regional Plan Review.

 The Regional Official Plan review is expected to be finalized in late 2021/early 2022.